braddmg/Genomics-E.coli/README.md

 ```

 ## Comparative Analysis of Integron Sequences
-In this step, integron sequences were identified with [IntegronFinder](https://github.com/gem-pasteur/Integron_Finder).
+Integron sequences were identified with [IntegronFinder](https://github.com/gem-pasteur/Integron_Finder).
 The regions spanning the identified integrons were extracted from the assembled genomes using [SAMtools ](https://www.htslib.org).

 ```bash
 #IntegronFinder